 Three years ago I made my first coconut cream pie.
-It went over so well that I continued to make it on and off for the next few years, testing and tasting new recipes.
-The first one was excellent, the second one was even better, and this great coconut cream pie which I made yesterday was also worth posting.
+It went over so well that I continued to make more coconut cream pies, testing and tasting new recipes.
+The first one was excellent, the second one was even better, and this great coconut cream pie which I made yesterday is also very good.

 It has more coconut than the other two and the filling underneath the cream is a little thicker and stiffer.
-Another bonus is that it’s easy to whip up and can be made with basic ingredients (provided you have some coconut).
+Another bonus is that it’s easy to whip up and can be made with basic ingredients (just whole milk and cream — no half and half).
 I cheated and used a store bought crust, but this filling is so good that next time I’ll use a homemade crust.

 Here’s another photo.
 The lighting is kind of strange, but it gives you a good idea of what the filling is like.